mina86/sawfish-client/README.md

 ## Features

+The crate defines the following Cargo feature:

+* `async` — adds `AsyncClient` type which uses `future_io` traits to support asynchronous I/O.  It can be used with any async runtime so long as a compatible async I/O object is provided.
+Because opening the Unix socket depends on the runtime, with `AsyncClient` that now must be done by the caller.

-The crate defines one Cargo feature: `expemirental-xcb`.
-It adds experimental support for X11-based communication with Sawfish.
-Normally, the library connects to Sawfish via a Unix socket (located in `/tmp/.sawfish-$LOGNAME` directory).
-With this feature enabled, if connecting to the socket fails, the library will try to use X11-based communication instead.
-However, as per its name, the feature is experimental and has not been extensively tested yet.
+* `expemirental-xcb` — adds experimental support for X11-based communication
+  with Sawfish.
+Normally, the library connects to Sawfish via a Unix socket.
+  With this feature, if connecting to the socket fails, it tries to use X11-based communication instead.
+Note that this feature is only supported with synchronous client.